By Kevin Townsend, Senior Consultant, Bamboo Solutions

 - search across all associated sites.

-If I could share with you just a few of the things I’m most excited about regarding hub sites, I’d share this… SharePoint hub sites can associate many site collections and provide a unified and rolled up experience across them.
-They provide common navigation, search, news and activity rollup across all the associated Site Collection’s content.
+If I could share with you just a few of the things I’m most excited about regarding hub sites, I’d share this… SharePoint hub sites can associate many site collections and provide a unified and rolled-up experience across them.
+They provide common navigation, search, news, and activity rollup across all the associated Site Collection content.
 There are some very powerful web parts provided to you in a hub site to help with consolidating and centralizing information like News Rollup, Associated Sites, and Highlighted Content to help aggregate your content and drive content awareness.
 A common request is to brand like-minded sites, and this too can be accomplished within a hub.
 Joining your sites to a hub doesn’t mean they have to inherit the same permissions.
 You can have any combination of security trimmed sites in your hubs.
 Sounds really promising, right?

 So how does this new flat architecture help?!?!?
 Most sites will now become… Site Collections.
 The introduction of hub sites serves the purpose of the top-level site but with a more scalable and modular capability set.
-This allows for a manageable security solution, feature independence, and the ability to simply move or archive sites as needed without breaking navigation.
+This allows for a managed security solution, feature independence, and the ability to simply move or archive sites as needed without breaking navigation.
 With this hub site model, you can more modularly and intuitively structure your sites and organizational content.

 The SharePoint hub site architecture is not for all sites and does present things to consider before committing.
 But they do warrant our attention in planning as we move forward with SharePoint in its modern state.
 There is so much more to understand about hub sites than this brief post might outline, so I urge you to read up on the hub site capabilities and strategies as documented by Microsoft.
 Knowing the direction this is heading though, could help you build out any new sites in a way that aligns more closely with this strategy and prepares your organization for an inevitable migration in the future to modern SharePoint.
 May your information architecture adventures be an example of your passion for strategy, artistic flair, and enthusiasm for improvement.